-You must do a code change (develop a feature or fix a bug) in a git branch taken from the source branch.
+You must make any change (develop a feature or fix a bug) to the codebase in an isolated branch taken from the source branch.
 Then, you must submit the code change as a pull-request to merge into the source branch.
 The pull-request will wait for the code review and the results of the automated developer-level tests.
-If the code changes receive the required approval, you merge it into the source branch.
+If the code changes receive the required approval, it will be merged into the source branch.

 Related Link- Making a Pull Request

 You must test a software product using automated tests and user acceptance tests (UAT).
 The automated test has 2 types, i.e., developer-level tests (e.g., unit and integration) and user-level tests (e.g., acceptance and performance).
-Developer-level tests evaluate the code and user-level tests evaluate the solution.
+Developer-level tests evaluate the code and user-level tests evaluate the total solution.
 You can execute automated tests by a continuous integration service such as CircleCI or TeamCity.
 And, UATs are executed by the quality assurance (QA) team or a product manager.
-The practice of validating the codebase at each commit by running automated tests is called Continuous Integration.
+The practice of integration and validation of the codebase at each commit by running an automated process is called Continuous Integration.

 Related Link- Setting up continuous integration with GitHubWhich one you think is more important?
 1. Developer-level tests 2.
 User-level tests Click To Tweet